HadiElnemr/HadiElnemr/README.md

     - Bayesian filter,
     - Longitudinal and Lateral controller for autonomous vehicles,
     - Lyapunov controllers again, etc.
-  - Research Project under supervision of Yifan Xie titled "Implementation of a Data-Driven State-Feedback Controller and a Model Predictive Controller for a Self-Stabilizing Bicycle".
+  - **Research Project** titled _"Implementation of a Data-Driven State-Feedback Controller and a Model Predictive Controller for a Self-Stabilizing Bicycle"_.

-* I am currently doing my research project in **Data-driven Model Predictive Control**.
-The topic is titled: **Implementation of a Data-Driven Model Predictive Controller for a Self-Stabilizing Bicycle**.
+* Currently doing my Masters thesis in **Analysis of Optimisatoin Algorithms by Modelling as Dynamical Control Systems**.
+The topic is titled: **Analysis of First-Order Algorithms for Time-Varying Optimisation**.

 **Skills**:
 * Research